rsaunders100/UIAlertView-Blocks/README.md

 TODO
 ----

 I really like this project but I think the interface is to complex.
-A good API has a high power : complexity ratio, currently the popwe is all there, however its a little to complex.
+A good API has a high power : complexity ratio, currently the power is all there, but its a little to complex: you have to learn about `RIButtonItem` before you can use it.

 Im going to do some minor alterations: remove `RIButtonItem` and add the block directly into the UIAlertView interface.